sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

   > the fraction m0=p n0=p cannot be in written in lowest terms either is because it equals $\frac{m_0}{n_0}$.
 - Theorem 2.2.1 here the *minimal element* is similar to the *base* of induction.
+## 2.3
+- DMIA uses induction which is same as 5.2.3 (I only give one brief overlook) while the book uses WOP although they are equivalent.
 ## chapter 2 problems
 - Problem 2.20
   $n_s$ is the main part,